scivision/nxp-nfc-pn7150/README.md

 # NXP NFC PN7150 Makefiles

+**note: we found this source code actually doesn't work** despite compiling without error. on the same computer, NXP's prebuilt binary works. my first guess is NXP didn't include up to date source code, or statically linked different library versions. no error results, the NFC reader is detected, but no tags are readable with the self-compile source. with NXP's binary, the tag reads normally.

 Makefiles for NXP NFC PN7150 USB board: [MIKROE-2540](https://www.mikroe.com/nfc-usb-dongle).
 The documentation recommends the [NXP driver](http://www.nxp.com/documents/software/SW4335.zip) that has Eclipse IDE project files, but no Makefiles.
 I didn't want to bother with Eclipse, so I made these non-optimized Makefiles.